AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 ![](images/reports-demo.png){width="800" align="left"}

 As shown above there are four types of reports that can be accessed through the **Reports** panel.
-Each one of them are discussed in detail below.

 ## Topic List report